 Forty Baskets at Club Totem

 For a quieter game-day experience check out this sports bar that serves fantastic food.
-There’s a big emphasis on seafood here, but there's also a menu that should suit all tastes.
+There’s a big emphasis on seafood here, but there's also a menu that should suit all tastes, like $10 pizzas during matches.

 Facebook: Forty Baskets